-The PATH designs builds on, but is different to, current investments.
+The PATH design builds on, but is different to, current investments.
 PATH will build on the work of DFAT's current health investments - the Health and HIV Implementation Service Provider (HHSIP) and the health components of the PNG Partnership Fund (PPF).
 Indeed, several of the existing programs should be continued by PATH as they are of such high priority to both DFAT and GoPNG, including TB prevention and control, maternal and child health and immunisation.
 However, PATH also has specific new features.
 These include: a much clearer, specific, proactive and outcome-oriented approach to gender equality and social inclusion, especially through the Women in Leadership initiative (Annex 5 elaborates).
 PATH also has a sharper focus on supporting primary health care in selected provinces through PHAs; and a much stronger focus on MEL as a means of improving policies and programs: Annex 6 elaborates.

-Budget and resourcing.
+Budget and resourcing

-This design proposes a 5-year program budget of \$183m (excluding management costs)1.
-This reflects the strategic incorporation of the PPF health funding into PATH and the required financing to deliver the Program's EOIOs, IOs and change drivers.
+This design proposes a 5-year program budget of \$183m (excluding management costs)1 with clear provision for a 3-year extension at similar funding (total of 8 years for an estimated total cost of \$293m (excluding management costs).
+Such an approach and timeframe enables the transition features to take root in the difficult environment of PNG.
+However, it also simultaneously gives DFAT the leverage and capacity to scale down, fundamentally redesign, or even close PATH if there is not "satisfactory" progress (with "satisfactory" determined by DFAT and GoPNG.
+This resourcing and time frame reflect the strategic incorporation of the PPF health funding into PATH and the required financing to deliver the Program's EOIOs, IOs and change drivers.
 A key element of the proposed budget is the expectation of a careful, gradual reduction in the level of funding from DFAT for direct service delivery activities in the areas of family planning, immunisation, TB and HIV.
 This is purposefully designed to be gradual to maximise the chances of alternative sources of funding being identified for the services - ideally from GoPNG - but recognising this will be challenging given the current and projected financial challenges for the GoPNG.
 However, it is an important signal for Australia to send and provides a basis for ongoing policy dialogue.
 Another key feature of the budget is the modest, but dedicated funding provided to the 5 change 'drivers' within PATH.
 This signals the importance of these drivers to the program approach.
 Section H and Annex 7 elaborates.